awsdocs/aws-cloudformation-user-guide/doc_source/conditions-section-structure.md

 Conditions are evaluated based on predefined pseudo parameters or input parameter values that you specify when you create or update a stack\.
 Within each condition, you can reference another condition, a parameter value, or a mapping\.
 After you define all your conditions, you can associate them with resources and resource properties in the `Resources` and `Outputs` sections of a template\.

 At stack creation or stack update, AWS CloudFormation evaluates all the conditions in your template before creating any resources\.
 Resources that are associated with a true condition are created\.
 Resources that are associated with a false condition are ignored\.
 AWS CloudFormation also re\-evaluates these conditions at each stack update before updating any resources\.
 Resources that are still associated with a true condition are updated\.
 Resources that are now associated with a false condition are deleted\.
-For more information about the intinstic function

 **Important**
 During a stack update, you cannot update conditions by themselves\.
 You can update conditions only when you include changes that add, modify, or delete resources\.